tapetums/TTBase/TTBase.English.md

 ---

 ##The sort of pluguins
-###Residental Type and At-use Type
+###Resident Type and At-use Type
-　Set _ptAlwaysLoad_ into _PluginType_ of the Plugin Information Structure, and it is the residental type.
+　Set _ptAlwaysLoad_ into _PluginType_ of the plugin information structure, and it is the resident type.
 While TTBase is running, the plugin is always loaded in the process.
 If you want to hook mouse messages, choose this type.
 　When you set _ptLoadAtUse_, now it is the at-use type.
 It will be loaded at the time when users or the timer call commands, following _TTBPlugin\_Init_, _TTBPlugin\_Execute_, and then _TTBPlugin\_Unload_ is called and the plugin will be unloaded.
 　The at-use type saves memory because it is loaded on the memory only when the commands are executed.
 However, it takes more time to execute commands.
-If you want to make a plugin for such a use of reading a big data file, you should choose the residental type.
+If you want to make a plugin for such a use of reading a big data file, you should choose the resident type.
-　If you call _TTBPlugin\_WindowsHook_, you must choose the residental type.
+　If you call _TTBPlugin\_WindowsHook_, you must choose the resident type.
 When making a residental plugin, you should use WindowsAPIs as you can and let the file size small.
-It is one of the option that a small residental type and a big at-use type collaborates with each other.
+It is one of the option that a small resident type and a big at-use type collaborates with each other.

 ###The ways of how a command is called
 　TTBase calls commands in 5 ways below: